ibm-cloud-docs/vpc/bs_snapshots_create_mvs.md

 - The resource group ID, which is optional.
 However, you can't change the resource group after the snapshot is created.
 - Any tags that you want to attach to the snapshots.

-## Creating a consistency group snapshot in the UI
+## Creating a consistency group snapshot in the console
 {: #mvsnapshot-create-ui}
 {: ui}